 In terms of fire safety, it is necessary to make a distinction between:

 - Fire resistance (length of time for which the construction application limits spread in spite of the action of the fire)

-- R Classification: The construction application conserves, during the indicated time, its load-bearing capacities.
+- R classification: The construction application conserves its load-bearing capacities during the indicated time.

-- REI Classification (formerly FS, Fire stop): in addition to RE classification, this classification limits the rise in temperature of the surface not exposed to the fire (Thermal Insulation) to 140°C (on average) and 180°C (maximum).
-The element prevents, for the length of time indicated, heat spreading from the non-affected side.
+- REI classification (formerly FS, Fire stop): In addition to RE classification, this classification limits the rise in temperature of the surface not exposed to the fire (thermal insulation) to 140°C (on average) and 180°C (maximum).
+The element prevents heat spreading from the non-affected side for the length of time indicated.

 Fire reaction indicates the way the material behaves as a combustible:

-- Construction materials and product are classified under “Euro classes » (classification recognized in all European Union member countries).
+- Construction materials and products are classified under “Euro classes" (classification recognised in all European Union member countries).

 - The classification system (Euro classes) now takes two other criteria into account: smoke given off (S for smoke) plus potential projected burning droplets (D for drop or droplets).